 - What was the point of your question?

 - What would have been a better question to ask?

 Tell that person what you are willing to invest in the relationship.
 Tell them you know you need to be the one doing the work because they are donating their time and expertise.
 The University of Nebraska says being prepared is a mentee responsibility, including always bringing a written agenda to meetings with your mentor.
 Acknowledge that meetings are your responsibility, as are the topics, the questions, and the status reporting.
 As a mentee, determine what you will make sure your mentor gets out of the relationship that makes investing heavily in you worthwhile.

 To get an idea of how much thought they’ve given this, I ask them what they want from me and what they will do to get it.
 Few arrive with fully-formed replies, so I suggest they:

 - Come back with a plan.

-What do you want from me?
-I look for things like this:
+When they tell me what they want from me, I look for things like this:

 - I want to benefit from your willingness to share your experiences.